 #8 – Trust Fund Services

-Some financial organization provides trust fund services to their clients.
-They manage the client’s assets, invest them in the best option available in the market, and take care of its safekeeping as well.
+Some financial organizations provide trust fundTrust FundA trust fund is a legal entity formed as part of an estate planning tool which holds a grantor’s assets and duly distributes them to the inheritors after the grantor passes away. services to their clients.
+They manage the client’s assets, invest them in the best option available in the market, and take care of its safekeeping.

-#9 – Financing the Small and Medium Scale Enterprises
+#9 – Financing The Small And Medium Scale Enterprises

-#10 – Act as A Government Agent for Economic Growth
+#10 – Act As A Government Agent For Economic Growth

 The government regulates financial institutions on a national level.
 They act as a government agent and help grow the nation’s economy and ensures that there is an important role of financial institutions in rural marketing as well.
 For example, to help out an ailing sector, financial institutions, as per the guidelines from the government, issue a selective credit lineCredit LineA line of credit is an agreement between a customer and a bank, allowing the customer a ceiling limit of borrowing.
 The borrower can access any amount within the credit limit and pays interest; this provides flexibility to run a business. with lower interest rates to help the industry overcome the issues it is facing.